Perma.cc is a service, currently in beta, that allows users to create citation links that will never break.

 - Thurgood Marshall Law Library, Francis King Carey School of Law, University of Maryland

-- Melbourne Law School Law Library
+- Melbourne Law School Library, The University of Melbourne

 - University of Nebraska College of Law

 - Pritzker Legal Research Center, Northwestern Law